 FIGURE 5-3.
-GENSET COOLING SYSTEM (MDKAD SHOWN)
+GENSET COOLING SYSTEM

-The installation of two water-cooled exhaust systems is covered in this section.
-All marine watercooled exhaust systems must meet each of the following requirements.
+The installation of two different water-cooled exhaust systems are covered in this section.
+All marine water-cooled exhaust systems must meet each of the following requirements.

 AWARNING Failure to meet these requirements and any applicable codes can result in severe property damage, personal injury or death.